Skip to content

 • ...

-In practice it shouldn't be many places where JS is used, but it's good to have an option to utilize it when needed.
+In practice, there shouldn't be many places where JS is used, but it's good to have an option to utilize it when needed.

 Using Alpine.js